momentum-cohort-2019-02/w6-apile-cantharidins/README.md

 For this week's project, you will build as a group a Django application that users use to collect links, and vote and comment on these links.
 This is like [Hacker News](https://news.ycombinator.com/), [Reddit](https://www.reddit.com/), or [Lobsters](https://lobste.rs/).

+## Our project link on Heroku

+This is the link to our deployed page: [SciTech Forums] (https://pacific-inlet-70629.herokuapp.com/core/)

 ## Specifications

 ### Models